MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-client-update.md

 ## Can admins deploy updates instead of Teams auto-updating?

 Admins can quickly move users to new Teams via the provision tool <b>TeamsBootstrapper.exe</b> with the -u argument.
-To learn more, please see the following article: [Bulk upgrade to the new Microsoft Teams client](https://learn.microsoft.com/microsoftteams/new-teams-bulk-install-client).
+To learn more, please see the following article: [Bulk upgrade to the new Microsoft Teams client](new-teams-bulk-install-client.md).

-You can use [Microsoft Teams Client Usage Report](https://learn.microsoft.com/microsoftteams/new-teams-usage-report) to find out if the users in your organization are using an outdated classic Teams client.
+You can use the [Microsoft Teams new client usage report](new-teams-usage-report.md) to find out if the users in your organization are using an outdated classic Teams client.

 ## What about updates to Microsoft 365 Apps for enterprise?
 Teams is installed by default with new installations of Microsoft 365 Apps for enterprise as described in [Deploy Microsoft Teams with Microsoft 365 Apps for enterprise](/DeployOffice/teams-install).